 - One added bonus here is the option to 'unarchive' directly from the report.

 For more information on managing objectives, see these articles.

 Figuring out who owns objectives and who doesn't shouldn't be a hassle.
 If everyone in the company needs to have at least one objective, this report makes it easy for admin and reviewers to check.
-The Objectives Report: Ownership page displays additional metrics around who owns objectives and key results, how many they own, and what the status of each of these items are.
+To get to the Objectives Report: Ownership page, click 'See ownership report' under the Objectives and Key Results ownership graph.
+This ownership page displays additional metrics around who owns objectives and key results, how many they own, and what the status of each of these items are.

 - Use the filters to check on specific groups and/or individuals to ensure objectives are moving right along.